-- 1. Remove the two (M2.5x5) and the single (M2.5x4) screws from the right hinge. - 2.
-Disconnect the IO board connector cable from the system board. - 3.
-Disconnect the Fan connector cable from the system board. - 4.
+- 1. Disconnect the IO board connector cable from the system board. - 2.
+Disconnect the Fan connector cable from the system board. - 3.
+Remove the three (M2.5x5) screws from the right hinge and fold it up. - 4.
 Peel back the adhesive tape from the LCD cable and disconnect the LCD cable from the system board. - 5.
 Peel back the adhesive tape from the DC-in cable connector and disconnect the DC-in cable from the system board. - 6.
-Remove the two (M2x5) screws from the metal shield covering the USB module. - 7.
+Remove the two (M2x4) screws from the metal shield covering the USB module. - 7.
 Lift and take the metal shield away from the system. - 8.
 Disconnect the connector cables from the system board in the following order (left right): Speaker, Touchpad, USB, Battery, Keyboard. - 9.
 Remove the two (M2x4) screws from the system board and lift the board away from the computer.